 Parker College of Chiropractic is a private first professional degree granting institution.
 As such, we expect our students and faculty to conduct themselves with honesty and integrity.
 Therefore, each student is expected to uphold high ethical standards both inside and outside of the classroom.
 The classroom should be an environment for learning; behavior that is considered disruptive by the course director, behavior that in the eyes of the receiver belittles another, or behavior which discourages others from achieving their academic goals has no place and will not be tolerated in the classroom.
-Individuals engaging in this type of behaviors will asked to leave the classroom.
 Repeat offenders will be referred to the Department Chairperson and may face penalties that could include suspension from the Institution.
 DO NOT BE TALKING WHILE I AM LECTURING.
 FORMER STUDENTS SAY THIS IS ONE OF THE MOST DISRUPTIVE THINGS TO THEIR LEARNING AS DC STUDENTS!!